Monday, February 26, 2024

 “Yeah, I guess,” said Tom, sounding unconvinced, but willing to drop the subject for now.

-Together we carried the meal out to the others and set the fare out on the round oak dining table that my brother had made for Mother’s day nearly five years back.
-Fankie pulled out another bottle of wine and we drank, using mason jars for wine glasses, and dug into the meal.
-Tom and I imbibed copiously, regailing the others and each other with rehashed tales of our past exploits and the daring deeds of our youths.
+Together we carried the meal out to the others and set the fare out on the round oak dining table that my brother had made for Mother’s Day nearly five years back.
+Frankie pulled out another bottle of wine and we drank, using mason jars for wine glasses, and dug into the meal.
+Tom and I imbibed copiously, regaling the others and each other with rehashed tales of our past exploits and the daring deeds of our youths.
 As we grew more inebriated, I began to share other stories.
 Ones about my family and the years that we had spent there on the property.
 I told them about how my brother and I had built the treehouse during that long-ago summer.
 About how my mom had finally gotten the hang of caring for the fruit trees in the orchard and how this led to us opening a small roadside stand where neighbors and strangers alike would stop and buy peaches, pears, cherries, apples, and–one year–raspberries.
 I told them about how Jake had built that stand out of pallet wood and fence posts, the first signs of his almost preternatural skill at woodworking and carpentry showing itself at the young age of 13.

 The bottle was polished off–Tom and I being the main receptacles into which its contents had been poured.
 Mark produced a case of suds and we both happily accepted his offer to share.
 I continued recounting tales of the good days.
 As I wended my way further and further down that highway of the past, an ache began to grow in my heart.
 Not the intolerable pain of grief and guilt that I had been feeling for the last few days.
 Rather, it was a sweet and reflective thing, like when you are standing next to a blazing hearth and are almost too warm, but you don’t quite want to step away.